Superconducting order parameter in aperiodic binary systems: Introduction

-Recent works on QCs have renewed the interest of the community in a new way.
+Recent works on QCs have renewed the interest of the community.
 Topological phases have been shown to appear in QCs, extending the concept beyond the conventional paradigm of metal-insulator phases~\cite{Kraus2012, Longhi2019, Lin2022, Chen2019, Chen2023topo, Rangi2024}.
 The possibility of boundary states in the topological phases makes them an important platform for exploring quantum phases of matter~\cite{Baboux2017, Peng2024, Chen2020, Huang2019, Mor2013, Ouyang2024, Duncan2020, Chen2024b, Wang2022}.
-On top of that, the recent discovery of superconducting ground state in Fibonacci QC and their approximants based on the Al–Zn–Mg alloy has marked a possibility of QC-based superconductivity~\cite{kamiya2018}.
-This recent discovery highlighted the relevance of quasiperiodic structures for realizing novel superconducting phases.
-There is no exception from the previous trend that Fibonacci QCs are taken as the first test ground for superconductivity, too, as it is one of the simplest and most well-understood models of $1$D quasiperiodicity, which can provide a valuable framework for exploring fundamental physical phenomena.
-The superconducting properties of Fibonacci QCs have been explored to understand how the absence of translational symmetry influences superconducting pairing~\cite{Sun2024, Wang2024, Sandberg2024, Kobialka2024, Rai2019, Rai2020b}.
-Superconductivity has also been reported in some two-dimensional ($2$D) QCs based on the Penrose and Ammann-Beenker tiling~\cite{Rasoul2021, Rolando2019, Shiro2017, Liu2025}.
-These studies have revealed that quasiperiodic order can give rise to both conventional and unconventional superconducting phases where the superconducting gap and the local pairing amplitude exhibit non-uniform, often fractal-like spatial profiles.
+On top of that, the recent discovery of superconducting ground state in Fibonacci QPSs and their approximants based on the Al–Zn–Mg alloy has marked a possibility of QPS or in general ABS-based superconductivity~\cite{kamiya2018}.
+This recent discovery highlighted the relevance of quasiperiodic structures for realizing superconducting phases.
+Fibonacci QPSs have been taken as the testbed to study the superconductivity, as it is one of the simplest $1$D quasiperiodic models, which can provide a valuable framework for exploring fundamental physical phenomena.
+The superconducting properties of Fibonacci QPSs have been explored to understand how the absence of translational symmetry influences superconducting pairing~\cite{Sun2024, Wang2024, Sandberg2024, Kobialka2024, Rai2019, Rai2020b}.
+It has also been studied in $1$D Aubry-Andr\'e-Harper~\cite{R7, R8} model and their two-dimensional ($2$D) and three-dimensional ($3$D) extensions~\cite{Wang2024, R7}, Penrose and Ammann-Beenker tilings~\cite{Rasoul2021, Rolando2019, Shiro2017, Liu2025, Manna2024}, and also in Moir\'e materials~\cite{R9}.
+Superconductivity has been realized in dodecagonal~\cite{R1, R2} and decagonal~\cite{R3} systems and also in their approximants ~\cite{kamiya2018, R4, R5}, with the quasiperiodicity either in full $3$D~\cite{kamiya2018} or in $2$D layers with periodic stacking~\cite{R3}, and in Moir\'e materials~\cite{R6}.
+Superconductivity induced by phason has also been reported in incommensurate structures~\cite{Jiang2023}, where phason is a quasiperiodic degree of freedom similar to phononic degrees of freedom in periodic crystals.
+These studies have revealed that aperiodic order can give rise to both conventional and unconventional superconducting phases where the superconducting gap and the local pairing amplitude exhibit non-uniform, often fractal-like spatial profiles.
 It also includes the appearance of topological superconductivity~\cite{Rasoul2021, Kobialka2024, Hori2024}.